srm985/axure-redline-tool/README.md

 * Revised code to handle artboard rendering issues.
 Axure uses images instead of CSS for many common elements such as lines and circles.
 These exported images often have incorrect dimensions which cause the redline tool to incorrectly size the artboard.
 The code has been revised accordingly to handle these scenarios.
 * The tool now removes element focus when the page is scrolled.
 This issue caused the orange selection box to remain fixed while the element below was scrolled.
 Code currently closes the redline tool when scrolling occurs.
 Later enhancement will be to bind orange selection box to the element selected so that even with scrolling the box remains.

+#### Version 1.1.2

+* Build scripts have been ported from Grunt to Gulp.
+Additional buld options are now available and the code injection has been improved.